DevOps

-Over 15+ years in software engineering, I've learned that great code means nothing if you can't deploy it reliably.
-This guide shares battle-tested DevOps practices from my experience at Walmart, Bridgestone, and other Fortune 1 companies.
+Over 15+ years in software engineering, one truth stands out: great code means nothing without reliable deployment.
+This guide shares battle-tested DevOps practices drawn from large-scale enterprise environments.

-> "DevOps is the union of people, process, and products to enable continuous delivery of value to our end users." - Donovan Brown, Microsoft
+"DevOps is the union of people, process, and products to enable continuous delivery of value to end users." - Donovan Brown, Microsoft

-1. **Automation First**: If you do it twice, automate it
+1. Automation First: If it's done twice, automate it

 2. Infrastructure as Code: Everything should be versioned